 Snacks comprises the largest share of the total added sugar.

-Overall, in breakfast, the average parcentages of each of Sodium, fat, and added sugar is tend to be smallest in major three kinds of meals.
-On the other hand, in dinner, the average percentages of sodium and fat is biggest in major three kinds of meals.
+Overall, as for breakfast, the average percentages of sodium, fat, and added sugar tend to be the smallest in three major kinds of meals.
+On the other hand, the average percentages of sodium and fat for dinner are the biggest in three major types of meals.
 Also,

-Judging from the data given, Americans consume sodium in breakfast and saturated fat in lunch at about 14 and 26％, respectively.
+Judging from the data given, Americans consume sodium in breakfast and saturated fat in lunch at about 14 and 26％, respectively. (☞要際チェック)